About

 He also works with artists and musicians creating bespoke electronic environments - light, sound, animatronics, interactivity, and code - for creative projects.

-He is the curator of the performance event collective London Topophobia, and is co-leader of Phaedra Ensemble.
+He was the curator of the performance event collective London Topophobia, and is co-leader of Phaedra Ensemble.

 He lives and works in London.